dedo1911/ingress-plus/README.md

 Fan site not officially affiliated with Ingress or Niantic Labs!

+If you would like to contribute, take a look at the open Bugs and Feature Requests in the Issues tab and join our Dev Telegram Chat: https://t.me/+1hrYWn8qWVk0NTgy

 ## Developing

 Once you've cloned the project and installed dependencies with `yarn`, start a development server: